AnastasiyaPanasevich/Panasevich_CSharp/README.md

 #### The ability to run the received program

+Built with C#, .NET 8.
 This program does not use any additional libraries or external tools and can be run the standard way.
 The entry point is ```Program.cs```.
 No additional configuration is required.

 ## Task 2 Answer the questions
 1. No, I do not consider this sequence to be correct.